Manage updates to Office 365 ProPlus with System Center Configuration Manager

 System Center Configuration Manager, update 1602 or later

-An Office 365 client - Office 365 ProPlus, Visio Pro for Office 365, Project Online Desktop Client, or Office 365 Business
+An Office 365 client - Office 365 ProPlus, Visio Online Plan 2 (previously named Visio Pro for Office 365), Project Online Desktop Client, or Office 365 Business

 Supported channel version for Office 365 client.
-For more details, see Version and build numbers of update channel releases
+For more details, see Release information for updates to Office 365 ProPlus

 Windows Server Update Services (WSUS) 4.0